letientai299/learn-linux/readme.md

 found, so I have to escape to C++.

 Main code will be in C, but test code is C++, thus lib code need to be recompiled using a C++ compiler.
-This unfortunately leads to some compiler warning for treating C as C++.
+This unfortunately leads to some shitty hack to copy lib code into `bin/copied` and recompile them using C++ (because I don't know how to config source language per make target).